 Currents Are King

 Let’s start with the Humboldt current.
-It sweeps north from Antarctica and carries cold, nutrient‑rich water.
+It sweeps north from Antarctica up the western edge of South America and carries cold, nutrient‑rich water.

 Peru Oceanic current

 Cold water holding nutrients rises up to replace water that is pushed away.